REABMAX/voodoo-module/README.md

 # voodoo-module

-This package provides a basic module interface to use in modular projects.
+This package provides an implementation of the plugin pattern.

 ## Quick start